VEuPathDB/conifer/Util/lib/gestalt/docs/QuickstartGuide.md

 Gestalt must be installed in to your `gus_home`.
 Gestalt is installed from source as part of the WDK build but you can short circuit that long process and install gestalt singularly.
+This step is useful if you want to do website configuration before you build the source code.

     gestalt install integrate.toxodb.org